There will be spoilers for the manhua series Modern Wizard Hunting Project | The Modern Story of Majo.

 Ye Zhu is a wizard, though not by choice.
 Wizards and witches were created when certain individuals grew to hate their own kind, separated themselves from society, and made contracts with magical beasts.
 As a result, wizards and witches naturally exude bad luck on humans around them.
 Unfortunately, Ye Zhu really likes humans, and unlike his fellow witches and wizards, he tries to stay around humans and work a job alongside them.

 Can Ye Zhu save Ye Shengqi from himself?
-And who is this strange man that can’t keep his hands off Ye Zhu?
+And who is this strange man who can't keep his hands off Ye Zhu?

 Let me just go ahead and get this out of the way: I 100% read this because of Xiyuer.
 I have been reading two other works by this artist that are currently ongoing, and they, hands-down, have the best manhua art out there.
 Regardless of the story or genre, I will buy every manhua Xiyuer puts out.
 It's unique, and you can pick it from a lineup without a problem.
 More than that, though, it is super clean and consistent with character designs to die for.
 Admittedly, this might be the sketchiest out of the three I am currently reading.
 Even so, I have yet to see a character design I didn't like from Xiyuer, and this is no exception.